-Most people outline before they being writing their novel.
+Most people outline before they begin writing their novel.

 If we learned anything last week, it’s that we can outline before, during, and after we write the novel.